Battle of Camperdown: Legacy

 Although Camperdown was considered the greatest ever victory for a British fleet over an equal enemy force to that date, historian Noel Mostert has noted that it "was a battle that, with posterity, somehow lost rank and significance against the greater and more romantically glorious events that followed".
 Nevertheless, the effects of the action on the wider war were hugely important.
-The losses suffered by the Dutch Navy in ships, men and morale gave the Royal Navy superiority in the North Sea, a position enhanced by the disruption the battle caused to French negotiations for an alliance with what historian Edward Pelham Brenton describes as the "Northern Powers" of Scandinavia.
-The destruction of the Dutch fleet at Camperdown was also a serious blow to French ambitions to invade Ireland, and denied their Atlantic fleet of essential reinforcements; it may even have played a part in Napoleon Bonaparte's decision to abandon efforts to attack Britain directly early in 1798.
-In 1799, a significant British and Russian expeditionary force landed in the Netherlands supported by a large fleet under Lord Duncan.
-Assailed from both sea and land, the remainder of the Dutch Navy under Admiral Story capitulated without a fight: in what became known as the Vlieter Incident, the political divisions between the officers and seamen resulted in a mutiny during which the Dutch sailors threw their ammunition overboard.
-In Britain, the public relief at the restoration of the Navy's authority in the aftermath of the spring mutinies was enormous and helped steady the wavering British government in their pursuit of the war by restoring confidence in British naval supremacy in home waters.
-Christopher Lloyd notes that the events of 1797 led to "a new and blatant patriotism ... [which] was centred on the achievements of 'our gallant tars'."
+The losses suffered by the Batavian Navy in ships, men and morale gave Britain naval superiority in the North Sea, a position enhanced by the disruption the battle caused to French negotiations for an alliance with what historian Edward Pelham Brenton describes as the "Northern Powers" of Scandinavia.
+The destruction of the Batavian fleet at Camperdown was also a serious blow to French ambitions to invade Ireland, and denied their Atlantic fleet of essential reinforcements; it may even have played a part in Napoleon's decision to abandon efforts to directly invade Britain in early 1798.

+In 1799, a large Anglo-Russian expeditionary force landed in the Netherlands supported by a large fleet under Lord Duncan.
+Assailed from both sea and land, a Batavian squadron under Story capitulated without a fight: in what became known as the Vlieter incident, the political divisions between the officers and seamen in Story's fleet resulted in a mutiny during which the sailors threw their ammunition overboard.
+In Britain, the public relief at the restoration of the Royal Navy's authority in the aftermath of the spring mutinies was enormous and helped steady the wavering British government in their pursuit of the war by restoring confidence in Britain's naval supremacy in home waters.
+Christopher Lloyd notes that the events of 1797 led to "a new and blatant patriotism... [which] was centred on the achievements of 'our gallant tars'."
 A popular rhyme of the time reflected public feeling: